-Robert “Skip” Backus is chief executive officer of Omega and the visionary behind the Omega Center for Sustainable Living (OCSL).
+Robert “Skip” Backus is chief executive officer of Omega and founder of the Omega Center for Sustainable Living (OCSL).
 He helped lay the foundation for Omega’s environmental and conservation initiatives, including campus recycling and composting, sustainable purchasing and support of local agriculture, water conservation, and 100% sourcing of campus electricity from wind and solar technology.

 Lois Guarino, Omega’s chief operations officer, created Omega’s People and Culture department.
 Her focus is on developing every aspect of the campus as a meaningful part of a learning community while exploring the concept of compassionate service at work as a spiritual development path.
 She is also an artist and writer and teaches classes on leadership, work/life balance, and the creative process.

 Tama Jackson, is the lead naturalist, tracker, and soil biologist on all design projects at AppleSeed Permaculture.
 Tama was certified as a permaculture designer at the Regenerative Design Institute, as a Non-Violent Communication leader and trainer at BayNVC, and organizes eco-social and regenerative agriculture events, including the 2012 Carbon Farming Course and the annual Northeast Permaculture Convergence.
 AppleSeedPermaculture.com

 Ken Kuter is the Audio/Visual Manager in the Production department of Omega Institute.
 He spearheads Omega's composting initiative combining the waste streams of the kitchen, garden and grounds to educate and demonstrate on-site composting at a residential scale.
 He received his education from Master Composter Brian Hennessey and has consulted on farm and garden scale compost design throughout the U.S.